hoch/WAAX/readme.md

 ------------------------------
 **JavaScript library for music and audio programming on Chrome (r5)**

-### NOTE ###
+### Please Note: ###

-Currently I am working on the documentation which you will not find in this project repository.
+Currently I am working on the _documentation_ which you will not find in the current repository.
 Sorry for your inconvenience and I will update the project as soon as possible.

 This project is still in the early stage, thus I do not recommend to use this for the serious production until it reaches revision 10.
 If you find anything awkward or problematic, please feel free to contact me.